redrick/ruby_isds/README.md

 ## Usage

-Before usage please add config (for rails initializer) with following:
+Before usage please add config (for rails initializer) with one of supported auth strategies:

+### Username + password

 ```ruby
 RubyIsds.configure do |c|